dheera/raspberryinblue/README.md

-Sonata in Blue
+Raspberry in Blue
 =======

 This is a new interface to IMSLP.org that is designed to be mobile- and touchscreen-friendly, and hosted on Heroku.
-Try out this work in progress at [sonatainblue.com](http://sonatainblue.com).
+Try out this work in progress at [sonatainblue.com](http://raspberryinblue.com).